Test-Driven Development with Twisted

 Running the failing tests

 Now let's run this test.
-To do that, open for editing the test file test_base_1.py, right-click the editor background and on the context menu choose Run 'Twisted Trial for test_base_1.CalculationTestCase'.
+To do that, open for editing the test file test_base_1.py, right-click the editor background and from the context menu choose Run 'Twisted Trial for test_base_1.CalculationTestCase'.

 As expected, all tests failed: